gene20898/TranSentCut/README.md

 ```
 where `<host_path>` is the path where you cloned this repo and `<container_path>` is any path inside the container you choose.

-Setup the environment inside the container.
-Get inside the container and, *cd* to `<container_path>` and run
+Next, setup the environment inside the container.
+Get inside the container, *cd* to `<container_path>` and run
 ```
 ./install_requirements.sh
 ```
 if the file is not executable, run *chmod +x install_requirements.sh* first.

 ## Get the training data, pretrained model and tokenizer
 Go to https://huggingface.co/airesearch/wangchanberta-base-att-spm-uncased/tree/main.
-Download `config.json` and `pytorch_model.bin` and put then in `models/wangchanberta-base-att-spm-uncased`.
+Download `config.json` and `pytorch_model.bin` and put them in `models/wangchanberta-base-att-spm-uncased`.
 Then download `tokenizer_config.json`, `sentencepiece.bpe.model` and `sentencepiece.bpe.vocab` and put them in `models/tokenizer`.
 Rename `tokenizer_config.json` to `config.json`.
 The `models` directory now should look like this

 ```
 models/